Florence Klingensmith: Life

 Florence Edith Gunderson was born September 3, 1904, to Gustave and Florence (Parker) Gunderson on their small farm in Oakport Township, Minnesota.
 She was baptized in the Oak Mound Congregational Church and attended the Oak Mound Consolidated School in Kragnes Township with her sister Myrtle and brothers George and Roy.
 Her father "Gust" worked at Oak Mound School as a janitor and school bus driver and was the clerk of Oak Mound Church.
-The family moved to Moorhead, Minnesota around 1918, where the daredevil Florence took up riding motorcycles - very fast!
+The family moved to Moorhead, Minnesota around 1918, where the daredevil Florence took up riding motorcycles quickly.
 She met Charles Klingensmith and they married on June 25, 1927, but within a year and a half the two had split.

-In August 1927, Charles Lindbergh visited Fargo, North Dakota where she was living at the time, inspiring Florence to take flying lessons.
+In August 1927, Charles Lindbergh visited Fargo, North Dakota where she was living at the time, inspiring Klingensmith to take flying lessons.
 In 1928, she attended Hanson Auto and Electrical School in Fargo.
 That summer, she agreed to be a skydiver in return for flight lessons from Edwin Mead Canfield.
 Her first jump left her unconscious, but this did not deter her.

-Over that winter she went door to door to persuade local business men to fund the purchase of a plane.
-In return, Florence would promote Fargo and carry advertisements at fairs, flying meets, and air races.
+Over that winter, Klingensmith went door to door to persuade local business men to fund the purchase of a plane.
+In return, Klingensmith would promote Fargo and carry advertisements at fairs, flying meets, and air races.
 Her persistence paid off.
 As Fargo laundry owner William T. Lee said, "If you're willing to risk your neck, I'll risk my money."
 He and other local business owners put up $3,000 to purchase a Monocoupe.
 She picked it up and flew it back to Fargo's Hector Field, where she was working as a mechanics' apprentice, and christened it "Miss Fargo."
 In June 1929 she became the first licensed woman pilot in North Dakota.
 That summer she barnstormed county fairs, worked as operations manager at Hector, and flew in her first race, where she took fourth place.

 On April 19, 1930, she set the woman's record for inside loops with 143 loops.
 Unfortunately, no National Aeronautics Association members were present to make it official.
 Laura Ingalls later raised her loop record to 980.
-On June 22, 1931, before more than 50,000 spectators (and NAA officials), Florence took off from Wold Chamberlain Field at Minneapolis, Minnesota.
+On June 22, 1931, before more than 50,000 spectators (and NAA officials), Klingensmith took off from Wold Chamberlain Field at Minneapolis, Minnesota.
 Four and one-half hours later she landed, "a trifle groggy and gagged by gas fumes," with a verified record of 1,078 loops.

 At the 1931 National Air Races in Cleveland, Ohio, she won four woman-only events and claimed $4,200 in prize money.
 At the 1932 Nationals she won the most coveted prize in women's aviation, the Amelia Earhart Trophy, presented by Amelia Earhart herself and winning the grand prize of an Essex Terraplane automobile.

 In 1932, she came second in the Shell Speed Dash in a Monocoupe.